 Before deciding to join YMRC, please bear in mind that joining us obliges you to participate in the life of the forum.
 The owner of the forum cannot afford the web costs of inactive members who do not participate and you may find that your membership will be automatically deleted if you have not joined in our discussions for several months.
 Just a brief note of appreciation for something you have read, or a few notes about your current modelling project, is all that is required.
 Thank you for your understanding.

 If you would like to join YMRC, please click* membership email to send me an email.
-Please state your real name, your email address, and the user name which you would like to use if it is different from your real name.
-Please also say a few words about your railway interests so that I can be sure that you are a genuine modeller and not a spammer.
-Please also tell me where you are in the world, other members like to know that as we have members all over the world.
+Please state your real name, your email address, town and preffered username for the forum.
+Please also say a few words about your railway interests.
 I will then register you as a member and send you a password by email so that you can log in with the user name which you requested.
 After you have logged in you can if you wish change your password to something more memorable.

 We look forward to welcoming you to YMRC.
 We hope you enjoy your visit here today, and whatever you do enjoy your modelling.